mikeuf/mmc6950-capstone/README.md

 The scan results can be download by clicking the **Download Report** button.
 The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.

 ### Destinations
-The results of every scan t
+The result of every scan test is automatically saved.